mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

  Go to "Deployment method" and choose "GitHub".
  Below Deployment method find you repository name listed and select it.
  6. Still in Heroku go to "Settings" and click "Reveal Config Vars"
- 7. In this section you need to feel in the inputs field with the variables written in the env.py file.
+ 7. In this section you need to fill in the inputs field with the variables written in the env.py file.
     - **IP** : 0.0.0.0
     - **PORT** : 5000
     - **MONGO_URI** : `<link to your MongoDB database>`